Ciena Corporation - Consensus 'buy' rating and -5.7% Downside Potential

-Ciena Corporation which can be found using ticker (CIEN) now have 15 market analysts covering the stock.
+Ciena Corporation which can be found using ticker (CIEN) have now 15 market analysts covering the stock.
 The analyst consensus now points to a rating of ‘buy’.
-The range between the high target price and low target price is between $80.00 and $46.00 with the average target price sitting at $65.73.
-Now with the previous closing price of $69.72 this is indicating there is a potential downside of -5.7%.
-The 50 day moving average now sits at $66.48 and the 200 day MA is $54.39.
-The company has a market cap of 10.04B.
-The stock price is currently at: $69.52 USD
+The range between the high target price and low target price is between $84.00 and $46.00 and has a mean target at $68.13.
+Now with the previous closing price of $72.23 this would indicate that there is a downside of -5.7%.
+The 50 day moving average now sits at $67.36 and the 200 moving average now moves to $54.73.
+The company has a market capitalization of 10.63B.
+The current share price for the company is: $73.58 USD

 The company is not paying dividends at this time.